CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+f1 function is called on line 32 and so it goes to inside this function and log x value as 10. but due to function doesnt return anything it gives undefined on line32. and y is not accessible outside function and so it gives y is not defined.

 ## Question 3